loewydesign/mage-betterhints/README.md

-# mage-betterhints
+# Loewy_Betterhints
-Better template hints for Magento.
+Adds better template hints to Magento pages in the form of HTML comments.